deeplook/vbbvg/README.rst

 Todo
 ----

-Any help is welcome with any of the following items:
+Due to time limitations any help is welcome with any of the following items:

 - turn this into a real pip-installable package
-- make code polyglot, running not only on Python 2.7 but also 3.4/3.5
+- make the code *polyglot*, running not only on Python 2.7 but also 3.4/3.5
 - test option to filter specific line types like S-Bahn ('S.*') or single lines ('U7')
 - use in some real dashboard like those of dhasing.io (the original purpose!)